Rishabh062/Rishabh062/README.md

 - 😄 Pronouns: ...He/Him/His
 - ⚡ Fun fact: ...
 Always ready to explore.
--->I really loves technology because it empowers you to do the things which seems to be impossible our hard to normal peoples.
+-->I really loves technology because it empowers you to do the things which seems to be impossible or hard to normal peoples.
 Always ready for help :-) :-) :)